Wellbeing Assessment

 Strategy

-questions and the structure.
+questions and the overall structure.
 If we continued with the original plan, similar problems would likely arise as we progressed, leading to repeated discussions

 with stakeholders and revisiting approved mockups, ultimately wasting time.